 Growing with a hydroponic system makes it possible to control the environment, thereby reducing many risk factors.
 For example, reducing fungal diseases in the soil that can infect plants or reducing other infestations: wild animals can steal vegetables from your nine gardens, or pests like locusts can crop attack.
 Hydroponics systems end the limitations of growing plants outdoors and on the soil.
 If there are no negative factors from the environment, the seedlings grown in the hydroponic system will grow better.
 There are various types of hydroponic systems, but all are variations or combinations of the six basic hydroponic systems.
 The following Coco Coir Global will help you learn about these systems:

 Deep water culture system means that a plant suspends in aerated water.
-The DWC system hangs netted planters over a deep tank of an oxygen-rich nutrient solution.
-Plant roots are submerged in solution, providing long-term access to nutrients, water and oxygen.
+The DWC hydroponic system hangs netted planters over a deep tank of an oxygen-rich nutrient solution.
+Plant roots are submerged in the solution, providing long-term access to nutrients, water, and oxygen.